gnmerritt/gnmerritt.net/_posts/2018-04-03-fb-photos-of-me.markdown

 I noticed that my data archive was only 60 megs - seemed a little bit light for 12 years of usage data.
 The first thing I noticed was missing was any photo I was tagged in but that I didn't upload myself.
 I assumed that these would come along for the ride by default, but apparently not.

-It turns out that it's impossible to fetch this list of photos via the Graph API (and consequently, from a third party app), since the access token you can create as an individual user is not authorized to view your friend's data (including their photos, which they've tagged you in).
+It turns out that it's impossible to fetch this list of photos via the Graph API (and consequently, from any third party app), since the access token you can create as an individual user is not authorized to view your friend's data (including their photos, which they've tagged you in).
 Yay privacy!
 If this had been the case years ago (or _always_) then Cambridge Analytica couldn't have gotten 50 million profiles from 270k users.

 ## HOWTO: Download all photos you're tagged in, you rebel you